-• SNSF Pr • General Article 7.3. based appl Partners of at other fu partners in They shoul their fundiu Article 17 of that propo the resear European applicant.
-Grants wil financial re egulations: nding regulations oject Funding regulations implementation regulations for the Funding Regulations of the Regulations on SNSF project funding applies.
-Swiss icants may participate in at most one proposal per call.
-The international project consortium applying for funding nding agencies than the SNSF cannot be declared as project the sense of article 11.2 of the SNSF Funding Regulations. d be declared as consortium partners instead and apply for ng at their respective research funding organisation. of the SNSF Funding Regulations only applies in the sense sals with overlapping funding periods are only approved if ch projects pursue different goals in the context of this programme than any ongoing projects by the same be managed according to standard SNSF rules.
-Yearly ports for the use of SNSF funds and a scientific report at the project will be required. -- ---
+Article 7.3. of the Regulations on SNSF project funding applies.
+Swiss based applicants may participate in at most one proposal per call.
+Partners of the international project consortium applying for funding at other funding agencies than the SNSF cannot be declared as project partners in the sense of article 11.2 of the SNSF Funding Regulations.
+They should be declared as consortium partners instead and apply for their funding at their respective research funding organisation.
+Article 17 of the SNSF Funding Regulations only applies in the sense that proposals with overlapping funding periods are only approved if the research projects pursue different goals in the context of this European programme than any ongoing projects by the same applicant.

+Grants will be managed according to standard SNSF rules.
+Yearly financial reports for the use of SNSF funds and a scientific report at the end of the project will be required.